webarkit/opencv-em/README.md

 # opencv-em

 A simple script utility to build with Emscripten OpenCV static libs.
-You can build the libs by yourself or grab them from a release (soon !)
+You can build the libs by yourself or grab them from a [Release](https://github.com/webarkit/opencv-em/releases)

 ## Building OpenCV with Emscripten